Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Struggling for stability

-A short walk from Muktangtamang's hut, Padam Lal Pokharel and his wife care for their two daughters with special needs, aged 17 and 29.
+A short walk from Muktangtamang's hut, Padam Lal Pokharel and his wife care for their two daughters, aged 17 and 29, who have special needs.

-Pokharel, 69, said his family lost their citizenships because of their ethnicity.
-They arrived at the Beldangi II camp in 2012, after failing to find refuge in northeastern India.
+Pokharel, 69, said his family lost their citizenship because of their ethnicity.
+They arrived at the Beldangi II camp in 2012 after failing to find refuge in northeastern India.

-While the government in Nepal has provided some allowances to treat their daughters, they are not Nepalese citizens and their expired refugee cards have not been renewed, making it dificult to access proper health care.
+While the government in Nepal has provided some allowances to treat their daughters, they are not Nepalese citizens, and their expired refugee cards have not been renewed, making it difficult to access proper health care.

-"My only demand to the Nepalese government is to help us go back to our country Bhutan and live there.
+"My only demand to the Nepalese government is to help us return to our country, Bhutan, and live there.
 That way, I can work and earn more money and also help my daughters," he said.

 The couple also have a son who works at a construction site in Nepal and another daughter who has been resettled in the United States with the help of the United Nations.